Production Debugging for .NET Framework Applications

 This guide presents walkthroughs of three scenarios that ASP.NET applications may encounter when running in production environments: memory consumption, contention (also known as "deadlock"), and unexpected server crashes.
-How operators detect symptoms of these issues and determine overall system health is not within the scope of the guide.

-These scenarios concentrate on debugging Microsoft® .NET Framework applications in a production environment, focusing on low-level details such as thread states and memory allocations.
+These scenarios concentrate on debugging Microsoft® .NET framework applications in a production environment, focusing on low-level details such as thread states and memory allocations.
 However, the thought processes and techniques discussed will help you understand debugging on a much broader scale.
 This document helps you learn how to think about debugging in a general sense, and equips you with the mindset to successfully approach unknown and unforeseen debugging situations in the future.